 At least once a year the entire surface should be screen-buffed and a fresh coat of polyurethane should be applied to keep the floor looking glossy and bright.
 If the gymnasium is used for parties, dances, and other activities, it may degrade faster due to shoe scuffs and scraping furniture legs.
 This can precipitate the need for more regular maintenance to retain optimal appearance and performance.

 For daily cleaning, the floor should be damp-mopped with an appropriate flooring cleaner once a day.
 It should then by dry-mopped again after each use to remove abrasive dirt and grit particles.
 If any liquids fall on the surface they should be wiped up as quickly as possible.

 The sensitive nature of basketball court flooring means that at a professional level it needs to adhere to strict quality controls.
 Often the planks are manufactured by hand, and then inspected for imperfections by specialized "checkers" who require a minimum of one-year training to properly do their jobs.

 Only the highest quality grade 1 maple that is completely free of knots can be used.
-The trees are specifically harvested between August and March to ensure that sap content is low, and an average court can require the material of 80–100 trees standing at 50 feet tall.
+The trees are specifically harvested between August and March to ensure that sap content is low, and an average court can require the material of 80 to 100 trees standing at 50 feet tall.
 Once cut, they are placed in a kiln and subjected to both heat and steam treatments to kill any vermin that might still be dwelling in them, and then to dry out the material.

 Installation varies, depending on the needs of the court.
 If the floor needs to be removable for other events, the material is cut down into planks and fitted onto large panels, which are lashed together on the subfloor using steel bands.
 For permanent installations, the planks are fitted individually and then both nailed and glued to the subfloor.
-A professional quality basketball court floor costs between $80,000 - $100,000.
+A professional quality basketball court floor costs between $80,000 to $100,000.